Cunning Single Lady

 Cunning Single Lady is a 2014 South Korean romantic comedy television series starring Lee Min-jung and Joo Sang-wook as a divorced couple who rekindles their romance.
-It aired on MBC from February 27 to April 24, 2014 on Wednesdays and Thursdays at 21:55 for 16 episodes.
+It aired on MBC TV from February 27 to April 24, 2014 on Wednesdays and Thursdays at 21:55 for 16 episodes.

 Plot

 Na Ae-ra grew up believing she was born to be only pretty and not smart.
 While working at her family's restaurant, she falls in love with Cha Jung-woo, a geeky engineering graduate student preparing to enter civil service.
 Na Ae-ra wants to become a housewife, and after Jung-woo promises that she will be, they get married.
 During their 100th day wedding celebration, Jung-woo announces that he has quit his job because he has an idea for a business.
 Jung-woo's businesses keep failing and Ae-ra struggles to keep them afloat by working multiple jobs.
 After secretly suffering a miscarriage from the stress of being the sole breadwinner and living in poverty, Ae-ra divorces Jung-woo after four years of marriage.
 Three years after the divorce, Ae-ra discovers that Jung-woo has become fabulously successful and wealthy, while she is still paying debts that accrued during their marriage.
 The fun begins when Ae-ra schemes for revenge, with Jung-woo believing that Ae-ra wants him back because he has become wealthy.